irmen/Pyrolite/README.txt

 So if you don't need Pyro's full feature set, and don't require your Java/.NET code to host Pyro objects itself, Pyrolite may be a good choice to connect java or .NET and python.

+Note: this Pyrolite version only supports Pyro protocol versions 44 and 45.
+Pyro version up to 4.19 uses protocol 44.
+If you use Pyro 4.20 (protocol 45) the only serializer supported is pickle, so you need to tell Pyro to use that.
+A future Pyrolite version may include support for other serializers.

 Java packages:   net.razorvine.pickle,  net.razorvine.pyro
 .NET namespaces: Razorvine.Pickle, Razorvine.Pyro